 - Use water that is tepid for sowing and growing chillies indoors – what can I say, they love to be cosy!

 - Choose a sunny sheltered location for your chillies if you don’t have a greenhouse … minus the sunglasses.
-I have successfully grown chillies on my patio against my sunny kitchen wall.
+I have successfully grown chillies on my patio against my sunny kitchen wall when summers have been hot!

-- If you grow them indoors or in the greenhouse, make sure there is good ventilation as pests can breed easily and damage the plants.
+- If you grow them indoors or in the cold greenhouse, make sure there is good ventilation as pests can breed easily and damage the plants.
+Open the greenhouse daily and do not be tempted to overcrowd the plants.

-- Pick your chillies often as the more you pick, the more they’ll produce.
+- Pick your chillies often as the more you pick, the more they will produce.

-- Chillies don’t need to be pollinated but if you’re growing them indoors, give them a gentle shake to allow the stamen (male) and pistil (female) to touch.
+- Chillies do not need to be pollinated but if you’re growing them indoors, give them a gentle shake to allow the stamen (male) and pistil (female) to touch.
+A gentle shake mimics the breeze outside.

 I hope this will inspire you to grow your chillies this year.
-Happy sowing and growing!
+Happy sowing and growing everyone!